MEGA-framework/Twitter-Dataset/README.md

 </ul>
 in comma-separated columns.

 Due to privacy concerns, we can only provide the tweet IDs and the dates.
+To obtain the raw data of each tweet, tools such as <a href="https://github.com/DocNow/hydrator">Hydrator</a> can be used to rehydrate the dataset.